Characters from the Postal video game franchise.

 - Fake Shemp: Paradise Lost came out one month shy of five years after his death, so his only lines are stock lines that had already been recorded for the original game 12 years prior.
 Everything plot-relevant that he didn't already say back then is instead delivered by Big McWillis.

 - Unexplained Recovery: Comes back for more no matter how many times you blow his brains out.
 The full list: He (very likely) dies at the book signing, either by your hand or to the police coming for him.
+On Friday he (and Krotchy) can be found in a jail cell armed to the teeth for no apparent reason.
 He comes back for Apocalypse Weekend, which, even when you're assuming that you didn't kill him for no good reason, multiple times even, ends with the entire town getting nuked.
 He comes back again for Paradise Lost, gets thrown down a bottomless chasm, gets in a drill vehicle to try and kill you, only to fall into the previously mentioned chasm again and if you choose to stop by all the faction leaders' hideouts before leaving the city at the end of the game he's back yet again to fight you.

 The head of Running With Scissors and a supporting character in the games and movie.